Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

   receives a copy of the message sent to the topic.

 ### Service Bus Clients
-The builder [`ServiceClientBuilder`][ServiceClientBuilder] is used to create all the servicebus clients.
+The builder [`ServiceBusClientBuilder`][ServiceBusClientBuilder] is used to create all the Service Bus clients.

 * **[`ServiceBusSenderClient`][ServiceBusSenderClient]** A <b>synchronous</b> sender responsible for sending
 [`ServiceBusMessage`][ServiceBusMessage] to specific queue or topic on Azure Service Bus.
 * **[`ServiceBusSenderAsyncClient`][ServiceBusSenderAsyncClient]** A <b>asynchronous</b> sender responsible for sending